-Students also have the opportunity to obtain the REHIS Elementary Food Hygiene certificate.
-In session 22/23 students also had the opportunity to obtain the REHIS Elementary Food and health.

-Health certificate which looked at the relationship between the Scottish diet, nutrition and
+Students in S3 have the opportunity to obtain the REHIS Elementary Food Hygiene certificate.
+S3 students also have the opportunity to obtain the REHIS Elementary Food and Health certificate which looks at the relationship between the Scottish diet, nutrition and health.